Sampling And Normal Distribution Answer Key

 Step 6: Interpret the Result in Context

 Relate the probability back to the real-world scenario.
-For instance, there is only a 0.62% chance that the average length of 25 randomly selected bolts will exceed 10.1 mm.
+To give you an idea, there is only a 0.62% chance that the average length of 25 randomly selected bolts will exceed 10.1 mm.
 This low probability suggests such an outcome is highly unlikely under the given population parameters.

 Practical Considerations and Limitations